Qubes-Community/Contents/docs/building/building-archlinux-template.md

 ```
 The xorg-server package was probably updated to a version greater than 1.20.7.
 Let's search what is the current version of xorg-server...
 Currently, it is **1.20.7-1**.
-Nor a fix nor a minor version change is likely to break things.
+Neither a fix nor a minor version change is likely to break things.
 So let's find the dependency for "**xorg-server<1.20.7**" and change it to "**xorg-server<1.21**".

 > **rg stands for [ripgrep](https://github.com/BurntSushi/ripgrep), an alternative to GNU grep.**